benbalter/benbalter.github.com/posts/_posts/2011-11-29-towards-a-more-agile-government.md

 #### ii.
 Agile development is more efficient than waterfall development {#agile-development-is-more-efficient-than-waterfall-development}

-In the context of large-scale government projects, agile can deliver systems sooner than its similarly sized waterfall counterparts.[^96]  Agile software development is more efficient than traditional development methodologies for five key reasons:  First, agile allows development teams to begin work immediately, even before requirements are fully known, an impossibility under a waterfall contract; [^97] second, whereas waterfall development uses multiple factors to prioritize tasks, agile focuses solely on maximizing business value, [^98] and thus, high-priority goals are realized and delivered to the customer early on; [^99] third, because agile communicates concrete specifications via face-to-face discussions, rather than lofty goals through formal documentation, and because agile embraces a streamlined decision-making process, rather than a rigid hierarchical structure, development teams gain a better understanding of and produce products that better meet agency needs and requirements; [100][101] fourth, agile promotes the end user's involvement throughout the process and thus ensures early and constant validation of features, minimizing the need for costly and time-consuming pre-deployment changes; [101][102] finally, because agile's continual validation model requires constant use of the procured system, users receive training and preparation to use the new system on day one.
-[102][103]  For all of these reasons, agile is more likely to deliver projects on time.
+In the context of large-scale government projects, agile can deliver systems sooner than its similarly sized waterfall counterparts.[^96]  Agile software development is more efficient than traditional development methodologies for five key reasons:  First, agile allows development teams to begin work immediately, even before requirements are fully known, an impossibility under a waterfall contract; [^97] second, whereas waterfall development uses multiple factors to prioritize tasks, agile focuses solely on maximizing business value, [^98] and thus, high-priority goals are realized and delivered to the customer early on; [^99] third, because agile communicates concrete specifications via face-to-face discussions, rather than lofty goals through formal documentation, and because agile embraces a streamlined decision-making process, rather than a rigid hierarchical structure, development teams gain a better understanding of and produce products that better meet agency needs and requirements; [^100] fourth, agile promotes the end user's involvement throughout the process and thus ensures early and constant validation of features, minimizing the need for costly and time-consuming pre-deployment changes; [^101] finally, because agile's continual validation model requires constant use of the procured system, users receive training and preparation to use the new system on day one.[^102]  For all of these reasons, agile is more likely to deliver projects on time.

 #### iii.
 Agile is inherently less costly than waterfall {#agile-is-inherently-less-costly-than-waterfall}

 Agile projects tend to be less costly overall for three primary reasons.
-First, because COs do not have to spend extensive time pre-award defining project requirements, agile development inherently imposes a lesser administrative burden.
-[103][104]  Face-to-face communication may require less investment than extensive documentation, in so far as in-person communications facilitate prompt clarification of any discrepancies or misunderstandings.
-Second, administrative costs are further reduced as the need to modify the original contract if requirements change is wholly eliminated.
-[104][105]  Finally, once the agency has awarded the contract, because agile breaks the project into smaller, more approachable tasks, agile reduces cost and cycle time by better utilizing the contractor's resources.
-[105][106]  As a result, agile more consistently delivers projects on or under budget more often than waterfall.
+First, because COs do not have to spend extensive time pre-award defining project requirements, agile development inherently imposes a lesser administrative burden.[^103]  Face-to-face communication may require less investment than extensive documentation, in so far as in-person communications facilitate prompt clarification of any discrepancies or misunderstandings.
+Second, administrative costs are further reduced as the need to modify the original contract if requirements change is wholly eliminated.[^104]  Finally, once the agency has awarded the contract, because agile breaks the project into smaller, more approachable tasks, agile reduces cost and cycle time by better utilizing the contractor's resources.[^105]  As a result, agile more consistently delivers projects on or under budget more often than waterfall.

 #### iv.
 Agile is predictable {#agile-is-predictable}

-While at first glance agile may seem less predictable, decreasing the amount of speculation involved in decision making inherently increases the predictability of the final outcome.
-[106][107]  Unlike waterfall's hands-off approach, small increments of constant feedback provide a safety net of predictability upon which the contracting agency can base its decisions.
-[107][108]
+While at first glance agile may seem less predictable, decreasing the amount of speculation involved in decision making inherently increases the predictability of the final outcome.[^106]  Unlike waterfall's hands-off approach, small increments of constant feedback provide a safety net of predictability upon which the contracting agency can base its decisions.[^107]

 ### C. Despite its Advantages, Agile Methodologies Present Contracting Officers With Several Key Challenges {#despite-its-advantages-agile-methodologies-present-contracting-officers-with-several-key-challenges}

 Agile's define-as-you-go approach does not often lend itself to satisfying government documentation requirements.
-Its lack of pre-award specificity makes costs difficult to estimate, and, when compared to waterfall, agile exposes the contracting agency to greater risk.
-[108][109]
+Its lack of pre-award specificity makes costs difficult to estimate, and, when compared to waterfall, agile exposes the contracting agency to greater risk.[^108]

 #### i.
 Agile methods are not well suited to meet government documentation requirements {#agile-methods-are-not-well-suited-to-meet-government-documentation-requirements}

-Extensive government contracting documentation and reporting requirements impose the greatest barrier to the adoption of agile procurement in the U.S. Traditional government contracting requires that project "artifacts" be generated at each step of the process to memorialize project activity.
-[109][110]  Agile projects, on the other hand, forgo formal paperwork.
-[110][111]  Yet agile is not necessarily incompatible with these procurement requirements.
-Although there is no perfect alternative to reporting progress to plan, in most cases, agencies can use earned value project management to reconcile the two schools of thought.
-[111][112]  More difficult, agile methodologies can be reconciled with formal documentation requirements at the solicitation stage.
+Extensive government contracting documentation and reporting requirements impose the greatest barrier to the adoption of agile procurement in the U.S. Traditional government contracting requires that project "artifacts" be generated at each step of the process to memorialize project activity.[^109]  Agile projects, on the other hand, forgo formal paperwork.[^110]  Yet agile is not necessarily incompatible with these procurement requirements.
+Although there is no perfect alternative to reporting progress to plan, in most cases, agencies can use earned value project management to reconcile the two schools of thought.[^111]  More difficult, agile methodologies can be reconciled with formal documentation requirements at the solicitation stage.

 #### ii.
 Agile engenders a lack of specificity pre-award, rendering cost estimates difficult to calculate {#agile-engenders-a-lack-of-specificity-pre-award-rendering-cost-estimates-difficult-to-calculate}

-Agile does not require that potential systems outline technical specifications owners before contract award, potentially causing COs difficulty as they attempt to estimate project costs.
-[112][113]  Often, project timelines are at best only roughly defined, and project teams may change drastically as requirements change.
-[113][114]
+Agile does not require that potential systems outline technical specifications owners before contract award, potentially causing COs difficulty as they attempt to estimate project costs.[^112]  Often, project timelines are at best only roughly defined, and project teams may change drastically as requirements change.[^113]

 However, while it may allow for less specificity pre-award, agile constantly adapts to the actual needs of the project (rather than remaining true to initial projections).
 As a result, in the long run, agile provides more accurate cost metrics and greater budget fidelity overall.

 #### iii.
 Agile offers contracting agencies less risk-avoidance upfront {#agile-offers-contracting-agencies-less-risk-avoidance-upfront}

-As a risk-avoidance measure, government contracting requires extensive reporting and detailed paper trails to accompany each step of the procurement process.
-[114][115]  By integrating the contractor and contracting agency, agile development forces both to share the burden of risk.
-[115][116]  Yet, while agile offers less risk avoidance up front, by integrating both the contractor and the contracting agency early on, it reduces the overall level of risk.
-[116][117]
+As a risk-avoidance measure, government contracting requires extensive reporting and detailed paper trails to accompany each step of the procurement process.[^114]  By integrating the contractor and contracting agency, agile development forces both to share the burden of risk.[^115]  Yet, while agile offers less risk avoidance up front, by integrating both the contractor and the contracting agency early on, it reduces the overall level of risk.[^116]

 ## IV.
 Current Regulations and Agency Practices Restrict Adoption of More Efficient Agile Methods {#current-regulations-and-agency-practices-restrict-adoption-of-more-efficient-agile-methods}